WaterlinePL/HMSE-frontend/README.md

   2. Download the .zip archive `hmse-desktop-<version>.zip` (available [here](https://github.com/WaterlinePL/HMSE-frontend/releases/download/desktop-1.0.0/hmse-desktop-1.0.0.zip))
   3. Unpack .zip archive
   4. Launch `hmse.exe` (in archive: `hmse/hmse.exe`)
-  5. Complete configuration from the next section
+  5. Complete application configuration described below

 ### Application configuration
 In order to run a simulation in the application, the user must download following two programs:
 * [MODFLOW-2005](https://www.usgs.gov/software/modflow-2005-usgs-three-dimensional-finite-difference-ground-water-model)
 * [HYDRUS-1D](https://www.pc-progress.com/en/Default.aspx?H1d-downloads) (requires registration)

-When accessing simulation, the application will redirect to the configuration page and will prompt for the paths to executables for the programs mentioned above.
-Currently, there is no other way of providing the path to executables due to local storage access policy of web browsers (web browser cannot access local file system).
+When accessing the simulation, the application will redirect to the configuration page and will prompt for the paths to executables for the programs mentioned above.
+Currently, there is no other way of providing the path to executables due to local storage access policy of web browsers (web browser cannot access the local file system).

 ## Development
 ### Creating build using PyInstaller